 Snowbird coverage for the long winter south

-Months away means more exposure — and your provincial plan stays home.
+Months away means more exposure — and your provincial plan pays very little abroad.
 Here’s how to insure a long winter stay properly without overpaying.

 What makes snowbird coverage different